ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ##### Configuring a Remote Copy

-Configure a {{ site.data.product.title }} instance to act as a remote copy from which data will be replicated to the global copy.
+Configure a {{ site.data.product.title_short }} instance to act as a remote copy from which data will be replicated to the global copy.

 1. Click ![Configuration](../images/config-gear.png) **Configuration**.